verhas/jamal/README.md

 character count where the error happened.
 In other cases Jamal may think it works fine, but the output is not exactly what you expected.
 Sorry, in this case the issue, most probably, is with your expectations.
 In cases like that you can specify `-Djamal.trace=tracefile.xml` on the command line that starts Jamal specifying a trace file, in this case `tracefile.xml`.
-(It does not need to be XML, it can be `.txt` or anything.)
 The tracefile will contain all the macro evaluations inputs and outputs.
 Since there can be many Jamal evaluations one after the other, Jamal does not overwrite old trace information but rather it appends the information.
 Before starting Jamal you can manually delete the trace file.
 Trace files grow large easily.